Milk Alternatives to Add to Your Coffeepbfycom

 Soy milk has actually been around quite a while but has remained very popular worldwide.
 Soy milk is a completely plant based and natural milk alternative that has a very slight almost nutty flavour.
 This compliments the coffee very well as it is only subtle but it does have a slightly thicker texture than regular milk and will separate from the coffee if left standing too long.

-Almond milk, like soy, is on of the more popular milk alternatives for coffee drinkers.
-Almond milk obviously has a nutty flavor that is almost bordering on strong; however it does not overpower the coffee.
-For some it can be a little sweet, so if you usually take sugar with your coffee, take a taste before adding one, as the nutty flavor combined with the sweetness is often a perfect combination for those with a sweet tooth.
+Almond milk, like soy, is also a very popular milk alternative for coffee drinkers.
+Almond milk obviously has a nutty flavour that is almost bordering on strong; however it does not overpower the coffee.
+For some it can be a little sweet, so if you usually take sugar with your coffee, take a taste before adding one, as the nutty flavour combined with the sweetness is often a perfect combination for those with a sweet tooth.
 A must try if you just fancy a change.

-Produced by soaking and grounding hemp plant seeds in water, this milk alternative gives a beany-nutty flavor and is very popular among coffee drinkers.
+Produced by soaking and grounding hemp plant seeds in water, this milk alternative gives a beany-nutty flavour and is very popular amongst coffee drinkers.
 Hemp milk is thin in consistency and is not a creamy or milky addition to your coffee.
-The flavor itself is extremely subtle.
-If you’re looking for the closest substitute for milk then this may not be it, but it is worth a try as it is an interesting flavor as a whole although hemp milk is less commonly found in coffee shops than soy or almond milk.
+The flavour itself is extremely subtle.
+If you’re looking for the closest substitute for milk then this may not be it, but it is worth a try as it is an interesting flavour as a whole although hemp milk is less commonly found in coffee shops than soy or almond milk.

-Rice milk is very watery in consistency but for some is one of the better milk alternatives for your coffee.
+Rice milk is very watery in consistency and not a great addition to your coffee.
 Most rice milks are very sweet, and although you can find unsweetened varieties, coffee shops often don’t state which they use, so you could be in for a sickly surprise.

 Oat milk is probably the most similar substitute for regular milk, with an ever so slight sweet flavour and an average consistency when added to coffee.
 The flavour is not at all overpowering and is a milky addition to coffee.
 If you are looking to replace cow’s milk entirely without compromising the flavour of your coffee, then this may be your best option.

-The most simple of milk alternatives – no milk!
-If you’re looking for an alternative to dairy or perhaps just fancy a change, try ordering your coffee black.
+The most simple milk alternative.
+If you’re looking for an alternative to dairy or perhaps just fancy a change, try ordering your coffee black!
 Those of us who are regular milk drinkers never even consider ordering a coffee without, but if you’re a lover of coffee and drink it regularly, give this a go.
-You might be pleasantly surprised and you’ll really be able to taste the notes and flavor in your coffee with it completely untouched!
+You might be pleasantly surprised and you’ll really be able to taste the notes and flavour in your coffee with it completely untouched!